reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 Spring Shell offers us three ways to achieve our goal.

 Let's explore the **first way** which checks our class for a method with a special name and with a return type of `Availability`.
-The special name has to be in the format `command-to-checkAvailability`
+The special name has to be in the format `command-to-checkAvailability`:
 ```java
 @ShellComponent
 public class SSHLoggingCommand {